 Souvenirs de voyage.
 La collection d’Antoine de Galbert

 The group exhibition Souvenirs de voyage.
 La collection Antoine de Galbert was on view from April 27 until July 28, 2019 in Musée de Grenoble, France.
 Conceived of as a journey through the collection of Antoine de Galbert Souvenirs de Voyage recounted the elective affinities of the collector, his passion for contemporary art, his taste for the margins, art brut and ethnography.
 As a part of the Collection Antoine de Galbert the painting Cyclus La faim de l’âne – la fin de l’âme (Cycle The Hunger of the Donkey – The End of the Soul) by Philippe Vandenberg was on view in the exhibition.

 Philippe Vandenberg.
 Kamikaze

-From 16 November, 2018, until 24 February, 2019, the Hamburger Kunsthalle is showing the most extensive retrospective to date of the work of Philippe Vandenberg, was on view from April 14 until June 16, 2019 in Kunsthaus centre d’art Pasquart in Biel-Bienne, Switzerland.
+From 16 November, 2018, until 24 February, 2019, the Hamburger Kunsthalle showed Philippe Vandenberg.
+Kamikaze, the most extensive retrospective to date of the work of Philippe Vandenberg, was on view from April 14 until June 16, 2019 in Kunsthaus centre d’art Pasquart in Biel-Bienne, Switzerland.
 The title of the exhibition, Kamikaze, describes the artist’s drastic working methods and results, a basic precept of which is that creativity is only possible through the deliberate destruction of what has gone before.
 On view is a highly diverse and multifaceted body of paintings and works on paper: early figurative depictions are supplanted by Expressionist renderings, monochromatic pictures and abstract geometric overpaintings follow on the heels of graffiti-like pieces.